tmtsoftware/icd/icd-db/README.md

 The code then looks for collections with names ending in .subsystem, .component, .publish, .subscribe, .command, or .service.
 Queries can be run on all collections.
-When detailed information is needed, the JSON in a collection is parsed into the same model classes used to create the PDF document.
-Creating documents from the database works in the same way as creating them from files.
-The JSON is parsed into model classes and then the document is generated from the model.

 # API versions